Anwar-Said/DGSD/README.md

-paper title: DGSD: Distributed Graph Representation via Graph Statistical Properties
+paper title: DGSD: Distributed Graph Representation via Graph Statistical Properties - the paper is currently under review in FGCS <br />

 The following libararies should be installed to run the code